 The laidback Australian lifestyle was the inspiration for the Waterfall stool.
-We wanted a stool that was warm and inviting, yet displayed a layer of sophistication for those with eyes to see it.
-A veteran bushwalker once told me that the Waterfall stool reminded him somehow of a high country trout stream.
+The Waterfall is warm and inviting yet displays a layer of sophistication for those with eyes to see it.
+A veteran bushwalker once commented to me that the shimmering grain of the golden Victorian blackwood in a Waterfall stool reminded him of a high-country trout stream.

 Featuring through-wedged-tenons and a flowing ergonomic seat, the strong and light Waterfall is at home in both contemporary and traditional houses.
-The Waterfall stool is often the first piece of our work a client owns.
-It is through the Waterfall that many come to understand the pleasure a well-designed and crafted piece of furniture brings to a house.
+The Waterfall stool is often the first piece of our work that a client owns.
+It’s through the Waterfall that many people come to appreciate the pleasure a well-designed and finely crafted piece of furniture brings to a house.

 Woodworkers have always appreciated the Waterfall Stool.
 The design won it’s first award in 2004 at the Sydney Timber and Working with Wood Show.
-Since then it has been the subject of articles, videos and even a podcast.
-We really aren’t sure how many Waterfall stools we have made since it was first launched in 2001, but it’s well over a thousand.
+Since then, the Waterfall Stool has been the subject of articles, videos and even a podcast.
+We really aren’t sure how many Waterfall stools we’ve made since it was first launched in 2001, but it’s over two thousand.

 Dimensions: 360mm W x 340mm D x 660mm H